 The public register will not include details of historic land use and other records used in the investigation of potentially contaminated land.
-These are research documents and as such will not be made available to the public.
+These are research documents and as such will not be made available to the public

-7.8 Provision of Information to the Environment Agency
+7.9 Provision of Information to the Environment Agency

-As Local Authorities are the lead regulators on contaminated land, with the Environment Agency regulating only some categories of sites, the national survey will clearly be reliant on information provided by local authorities.
+As Local Authorities are the lead regulators on contaminated land, with the Environment Agency regulating only some categories of sites.
 A memorandum of understanding has been drawn up between the Environment Agency and the Local Government Association that describes how information will be exchanged between the Local Authority and the Environment Agency.
-The Council will therefore provide information to the Environment Agency following the guidelines agreed through this national forum.
+The Council will therefore provide information to the Environment Agency following the guidelines agreed.